 Ambahan Poetry

-During my research of Baybayin (ancient Filipino script) I ran into ancient Filipino poetry which fascinated me!
+During my research of Baybayin (ancient Filipino script) I ran into an ancient Filipino poetic form called the ambahan.
 While information is scarce on the internet on this subject matter— primary sources are even scarcer.
-What I did manage to find was a certain Dutch anthropologist, Antoon Postma, who did significant research into Filipino poetry.
-He lived amongst and married into the Hanunoo, a Mangyan sub-tribe in the island of Mindoro in the Philippines.
-He most famously deciphered the Laguna Copperplate Inscription and did further work documenting the Hanunoo script (which is related to Baybayin) that the Mangyan people still use in the Philippines today.
+Most of my information comes from the Mangyan Heritage Center in the Philippines and a Dutch anthropologist, Antoon Postma, who did significant research into Filipino poetry (he lived amongst and married into the Hanunoo, a Mangyan sub-tribe in the island of Mindoro in the Philippines).
+Antoon Postma recorded hundreds of these poems and most famously collected some of them in his book: Treasure of a Minority

 - “a verse with seven-syllable lines,